hoytech/quadrable/README.md

 ![](docs/strands1.svg)

 Quadrable's proof structure uses a concept of "strands".
 I'm not sure if this is the best way to formulate it, but it seems to result in fairly compact proofs.
-Furthermore, these proofs can be processed with a single pass over the proof data (although practically it's easier to have 2 passes: a setup pass and a processing pass).
+Furthermore, these proofs can be processed with a single pass over the proof data (although practically it's simpler to have 2 passes: a setup pass and a processing pass).
 They can be implemented efficiently in resource-constrained environments (such as smart contracts), and at the end will result in a ready-to-use partial-tree.

 Each strand is related to a record whose value (or non-inclusion) is to be proven.
 Note that in some cases there will be fewer strands than values requested to be proven.
 This can happen when, while processing a strand, a witness reveals an empty sub-tree and this is sufficient for satisfying a requested non-inclusion proof.